im-faix/Schoalrships_Providers/README.md

-Welcome to the Scholarship Application Portal, a comprehensive online platform designed to assist students in their quest for financial aid.
+<h1><b>Welcome to the Scholarship Application Portal</b></h1> A comprehensive online platform designed to assist students in their quest for financial aid.
 Our portal streamlines the process of finding and applying for scholarships, tailored to each student's unique qualifications and needs.

 Key Features
 User-Friendly Registration: New users can easily sign up and create their profiles.